dmamujee/Rectangles/README.md

 Rectangles
 ==========

-A program that will determine intersection of two rectangles
+A program that will determine intersection of two rectangles.

+This program was developed in Python